 The program was completed in October 2022 totalling 17 holes in the Sulfuro vein and 12 holes in Esperanza.
-Assays were fully completed in Q4, and were integrated into an updated geological and resource model of the main vein zones in Paloma (Sulfuro, Esperanza and other subsidiary structures) in January 2023.
 The internal resource update of the Paloma area including the domaining of the main ore shoots is currently being analyzed for stope optimization and economic trade off studies on the way to start mining.